14 Useful Tips and Tricks for Amateur Wedding Photographers

 Not every wedding is perfect, but this thing makes it so special.
 It always occurs something, maybe best man can’t find the ring, the groom forgets to do up his fly or maybe the bride doesn’t remember her vows.
 Even though these moments can feel panicky at that moment, over years those will be special moments captured in the album.
 So, don’t be afraid to capture them because you’ll end up with some great and funny images.

 13. Preparation makes you a Professional Wedding Photographer

 After you’ve taken all of these useful notes about Wedding Photography, with a lot of confidence you think you’re ready, you get out there and what do you think it happens?
 You realize that you forgot to charge your batteries!
 It might seem something stupid but it actually happens very often.
 The idea is to always have a backup plan including the essential stuff: have batteries charged, memory cards blank, think about routes and time to get to places and get an itinerary of the full day so you know what’s happening next.

 What a wedding means?
 Celebrating!
 So, even though you have to work and capture others celebrating, the more fun you have as the photographer the more relaxed those you are photographing will be.
 The best shots will be the one when you’re having fun, because the best way to loosen people up is to smile as the photographer.

 I nearly forgot.
 I promised the folks over at futureboard hr that I’d provide them with a mention in my next post.
 These people treated me great and were professional every step of the way.
 I was able to get Katherine over the phone or online whenever I wanted help.
 It was a fantastic experience.
-If you need a distinguished orthodontic clinic based in Hamilton give them a glance.
+If you need a very good human resources recruiter give them a glance.
 You will not do better in OTH.
 Alright, I’m out for now.
 Come back soon!

 Posted in Photograph Post Date 11/20/2015